 No, the grant is intended to promote a true exchange between Chicago groups and their international counterparts rather than a presentation of work by an international group.
 That said, a grant may support the Chicago portion of a larger, collaborative initiative that may include other cities.

 In the application we ask for a brief background statement on the history and qualifications of your partnering organization(s).
 We do not need a budget from your partner organization.
+Letters from partner organizations confirming the intent to collaborate are welcomed, but not required.

 What types of due diligence material (i.e. IRS Determination Letter, audit, etc) will I need to include in the application?